-Cotes is increasingly being contacted by large wind turbine asset owners [they understandably insisted on being anonymous] who have problems with their onshore turbines in locations like the North America, Brazil, south east Asia, Australia, England, Scotland, and Denmark.
+Cotes is increasingly being contacted by large wind turbine asset owners [they understandably insisted on being anonymous] who have problems with their onshore turbines in locations like North America, Brazil, Southeast Asia, Australia, England, Scotland, and Denmark.
 Coincidence?
 I think NOT!
-Every single one of these locations have one thing in common, and that is excessive levels of humidity.
+Every single one of these locations has one thing in common, and that is excessive levels of humidity.

-What is the corrosion index in your area?
-Cotes Corrosion Index is under CC by CCO, Michael Holm and CTO, Rasmus Toftegaard from Cotes.
+What is the humidity index in your area?
+Cotes Humidity Index is under CC by CCO, Michael Holm and CTO, Rasmus Toftegaard from Cotes.
 If you have any questions or request to see your location on the map, please contact Michael at: firstname.lastname@example.org

 What causes corrosion in wind turbines?